Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 Don't get me wrong.
-I don't want to bash C++, and I still think it is a great language if it comes to performance critical system programming, and I will continue to use it for appropriate tasks, but the high control over nearly every byte in your system comes at the cost of increased development time.
+I don't want to bash C++, and I still think it is a great language if it comes to performance critical system programming, and I will continue to use it for appropriate tasks.
+But the high control over nearly every byte in your system comes at the cost of increased development time.
 So every tool has its usage.
 You probably *can* get a screw into a wall using a hammer, but if you feel that a big part of your effort is